Life-size board games give Dubuque County kids unique summer diversion

-The Reuters placed large cardboard Xs and Os within a spray-painted tic-tac-toe board outside the Epworth branch of the Dubuque County Library.
+The Reuters placed large cardboard X’s and O’s within a spray-painted tic-tac-toe board outside the Epworth branch of the Dubuque County Library District.

 Will, 8, expressed a sense of wonderment as he competed against Nick, 6.